USA

 203AE

-Operated a Series 203AE from November 1984 and two Series 401AKs from early 1986.
-Two of these aircraft were operated on the company’s behalf by Air Illinois Inc. The aircraft were used on schedules which included a twice daily service from Tallahassee to Miami one of which operated via West Palm Beach, a thrice weekly service from Miami to Puerto Plata (Dominican Republic) and a five times weekly service from Miami to Providenciales, all but of which operated via Grand Turk (both in the Turks and Caicos Islands).
+Atlantic Gulf Airlines operated a Series 203AE from November 1984 and two Series 401AKs from early 1986.
+Two of these aircraft were operated on the company’s behalf by Air Illinois Inc. The aircraft were used on schedules which included a twice daily service from Tallahassee to Miami, one of which operated via West Palm Beach, a thrice weekly service from Miami to Puerto Plata (Dominican Republic) and a five times weekly service from Miami to Providenciales, all but one of which operated via Grand Turk (both in the Turks and Caicos Islands).
 The company suspended operations on 1st September 1986 and although it was planned to reform as Ocean Air, this never took place.

 Registration